Showing posts with label opryland. Show all posts

 There was a petting zoo, sword dancers, fiddlers, and a carriage ride.

-We had enough of the bitter cold so we rode over to Cool Springs Mall in Franklin.
+We had had enough of the bitter cold and rode to Cool Springs Mall in Franklin.

 Lora took the kids Christmas shopping.

-My husband and I bought a cup of pretzels, and a drink and set down to rest and watch the shoppers.
+My husband and I bought a cup of pretzels and a drink and sat down to rest and watch the shoppers.

 Day 5: Sunday, December 15, 2013

-We dropped her off at the Nashville International Airport and we stopped in Cool Springs at Logan's for lunch and then we rode home.
+We dropped her off at the Nashville International Airport.
+We stopped in Cool Springs at Logan's for lunch and rode home.